How to Troubleshoot Common Issues with Case Fans

 Assess Fan Health

 If the fan still fails to spin, it may be defective.
-Consider replacing the fan if it's no longer under warranty.
+Consider replacing the case fan if it's no longer under warranty.

 Noisy Operation